 Elizabeth Rhodes is the Research Director for the Basic Income Study at Y Combinator Research.
 She completed a joint PhD in Social Work and Political Science at the University of Michigan in 2016, where her research focused on health and education provision in informal settlements, workforce development, and poverty prevention and alleviation strategies.
-Elizabeth also holds an MSW from Michigan and a BA in Government and Economics from Georgetown.
+Elizabeth also holds an MSW from Michigan.

 David Broockman is an Assistant Professor of Political Economy at the Stanford Graduate School of Business.
 His research brings field experiments to new domains in order to understand how individuals decide.
 He received his PhD from UC Berkeley in 2015.